GSA/digitalgov.gov/content/authors/steven-hernandez/_index.md

 email:

 # Bio — keep it under 50 words
-bio: "Steven Hernandez is an information assurance expert serving the past twenty years in a variety of contexts and missions.
+bio: "Steven Hernandez is an information assurance expert, serving the past twenty years in a variety of contexts and missions.
 He has worked on the front lines in operations centers and led research teams attempting to balance security, privacy, and mission delivery considerations. "

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: